ESMValGroup/ESMValCore/doc/quickstart/configure.rst

    This setting is not for model or observational datasets, rather it is for data files used in plotting such as coastline descriptions and so on.

+The ``profile_diagnostic`` setting triggers profiling of Python diagnostics;
+this will give you information on the resources used while running the diagnostic (including execution time of different code blocks, memory, CPU usage); for this purpose we use `vprof<https://github.com/nvdv/vprof>`_.
+The profiler outputs a json file that can be used to extract the profiling information via e.g.
+``vprof --input-file esmvaltool_output/recipe_output/run/diagnostic/script/profile.json``.

 A detailed explanation of the data finding-related sections of the ``config-user.yml`` (``rootpath`` and ``drs``) is presented in the